 Emirates First Class cabin has a reputation for being the ultimate luxury travel experience.
 I never expected to experience Emirates First Class service for myself.
 Last year I had an unexpected opportunity to fly Emirates business class thanks to a snowstorm that caused my original flights to be canceled (silver linings!)
 Based on that great experience, I booked Emirates business class again for a work trip into Sydney and returning from Auckland.
 Read on to learn how I ended up flying in Emirates First Class between Auckland and Dubai on an Emirates Airbus A380 aircraft and from Dubai to Dublin on an Emirates Boeing 777 aircraft and a peek into what it's like to be pampered at 40,000 feet.
 How nice is Emirates First Class in reality?
-Very.
+After my experience onboard, I'd argue that Emirates First Class is the very best in luxury travel.

 How Did I End Up Flying On An Emirates First Class Ticket?